 Jan.
 1, 2018

 It is now legal to smoke weed in private throughout the state and be in possession of it, but black market sales remain illegal.
+It is important to find a reputable place if you want to buy marijuana online.
+There are places where you can find free weed packaging samples for your marijuana if you wish to keep your purchases safe.
 The state has until the first day of 2018 to begin issuing retail licenses to allow dispensaries to sell and profit from recreational marijuana.

 Selling marijuana without a license will result in a misdemeanor charge with penalties of up to six months in jail and $500 in fines.